juliancwirko/horizon-react-webpack-boilerplate/README.md

 4. We use HMR
 5. There is React Router configuration here although we don't use it in this demo

-This boilerplate needs many improvements, but it is quite useful already.
+This boilerplate needs improvements, but it is quite useful already.
 If you have any ideas let me know.
 I plan to build an app based on it so it will be probably improved over time.

 There will be also a blog post about it soon.
 Stay tuned...

 ps.
-I've included `.hz/config.toml` here in the repo.
+I've included `.hz/secrets.toml` here in the repo.
 In the real apps you don't want to do this ;) You need to keep your settings in secret.